Are You Dehydrated? The Crucial Link Between Dehydration And Osteoporosis

 You see, every single organ in the body needs water to function properly.
 After all, we’re made of 70% water!
 So as the study proved, even minimal dehydration triggers damaging biochemical changes that are the same as the body’s response to stress.

 And how does the body react to stress?
-By producing, among other things, the hormone cortisol, also known as the “fight or flight” response which, as I write in the Save Our Bones Program, accelerates bone loss.
+By producing, among other things, the hormone cortisol, also known as the “fight or flight” response which, as I write in the Osteoporosis Reversal Program, accelerates bone loss.

 The Dehydration ‘Hand Test’